 - Bake with low sugar-content ingredients and veggies.

 - Don’t over-toast or over-fry your foods; it’s best to avoid frying anything.

 - Cut your veggies into smaller pieces so they do not require as much heat to cook.

 - Choose tea over coffee, as it has negligible amounts of acrylamide.

 A Word on Coffee

 Unfortunately, coffee has extremely high levels of acrylamide, so it’s best to limit your intake.
-Avoid pre-ground or instant coffee, as it has significantly more acrylamide than fresh brewed coffee.
+Avoid pre-ground or instant coffee, as it has significantly more acrylamide than freshly brewed coffee.
 (2)